Learn the Many Advantages of PPC ASIN Targeting & Category Association to Drive Sales

 To ensure that buyers have a good experience, Amazon controls how many ads for the same product line (i.e. parent ASIN) show up on a given page.
 If you have an ad that matches the search the user performed via keyword targeting AND another one that matches the search results via PAT, Amazon will likely choose one (probably the highest bid), rather than showing both.

-PAT cannot be used within the same ad group as keyword targeting.
-You can, however, have an ad group with PAT and an ad group with keyword targets within the same campaign.
+Please note: PAT cannot be used within the same PPC ad group as Amazon keyword targeting.
+You can, however, have an Amazon ad group with PAT and an ad group with keyword targets within the same campaign.
 Just make sure your keyword and product negatives are either all at the campaign level, or correctly aligned with their associated ad group.

-PAT can only be used at the ad group level within manual campaigns and not automatic ones.
-A given PAT ad group can either target a basket of ASINs (your own or others’) or a particular category with refinement by brand, price, or reviews.
+Amazon product attribute targeting can only be used at the ad group level within manual campaigns – not automatic ones.
+A given Amazon PAT ad group can either target a basket of ASINs (your own or others’) or a particular category with refinement by brand, price, or reviews.

-While you can have multiple types of ad groups in a campaign, I recommend keeping category, product, and keyword targeting separated into their own campaigns for control and reporting.
+While you can have multiple types of ad groups in a campaign, we recommend keeping category, product, and keyword targeting separated into their own campaigns for control and reporting.

 When you download the search term report to find ASINs from auto campaigns, filter the “Targeting” column by ‘*’ and the “Customer Search Term” column by “b0.”
 This will capture the ASIN you convert with through auto campaigns.

-There is not one answer to this question, but we recommend you use a portion of both your brand defense and offense budgets to diversify your spend and sales and use PAT to grow your business as keyword targeting continues to become more competitive.
+We recommend you use a portion of both your brand defense and offense budgets to diversify your spend and sales and use Amazon PAT campaings to grow your business as keyword targeting on Amazon continues to become more competitive.
 We will discuss each tactic in more detail below.

-6. If I Use PAT Should I Also Use Competitor Brand Keywords?
+If I Use PAT, Should I Also Use Competitor Brand Keywords?

 Yes, but expect a lower return than targeting your own brand ASIN.
 Expect similar performance to that of competitor search terms, but keep in mind product relevancy or adjacency when manually choosing ASIN targets.

-7. How Can I Narrow Targeting Using PAT?
+How Can I Narrow Targeting Using Amazon PAT?

-Brand-targeted ad groups can inform your competitor brand keyword campaigns.
-In the Search Term report, these will give you ASINs for competitors against which you’re converting.
+Brand-targeted ad groups can inform you of your competitor’s brand keyword campaigns.
+In the Search Term Report, these will give you ASINs for competitors against which you’re converting.
 Look up these ASINs, find the product names, and add those keywords to your brand keyword campaigns.

 You can also take note of ASINs against which you are converting poorly, and negate these from brand-targeted ad groups.

-8. When Should I Use Category Targeting and When Should I Use ASIN Targeting?
+When Should I Use Category Targeting vs. ASIN Targeting?

 Use category targeting as a way to get broad reach at a higher ACOS.
-This means you’re going to show up on a lot of searches if you target a popular brand and likely going to have a lower conversion rate.
+This means you’re going to show up on a lot of searches if you target a popular brand, but you’ll likely have a lower conversion rate.
 However, this will give your product lots of visibility and will give you a chance to see which specific ASINs within that brand you’re doing well against.
-A good choice for a new launch.
+It’s a great competitive edge for a new launch.